RealLionelMuhire/hpo_admin/GAME_API_DOCUMENTATION.md

 POST /api/games/create/
 ```

 **Description**: Create a new game session by specifying only the participant count.
-The server generates a unique match_id that will be distributed to all players in the frontend.
+The server generates a unique match_id that will be distributed to all players.

 **Request Body:**
 ```json